mat-0/cheltenham-open-data/index.md

 ![Logo](/images/logo.jpg){:width="832px"}

 <!-- weather_marker starts -->
-## On Thursday, 17 July 2025
+## On Friday, 18 July 2025

-- The average temperature today is 19.88˚C,
+- The average temperature today is 18.8˚C,
-- With highs of 20.55˚C and lows of 19.27˚C,
+- With highs of 19.97˚C and lows of 18.07˚C,
-- It may feel like 20.04˚C with overcast clouds
+- It may feel like 18.96˚C with overcast clouds
-- The wind speed is 0.45m/s and visibility is 10000m
+- The wind speed is 0.89m/s and visibility is 10000m
-- The pressure is 1014hPa and humidity is 81%
+- The pressure is 1014hPa and humidity is 85%
 - The sun will rise at 04:10 and set at 20:18

 <!-- weather_marker ends -->